 Change as follows:

-This subclause defines how to convert an HT-MCS, a VHT-MCS or an HE-MCS to a non-HT basic rate for the purpose of determining the rate of the response frame.
+This subclause defines how to convert an HT-MCS, a VHT-MCS or, an HE-MCS or an EHT-MCS (#1141) to a non-HT basic rate for the purpose of determining the rate of the response frame.
 It consists of two steps as follows:

-Use the modulation and coding rate determined from the HT-MCS (defined in 19.5 (Parameters for HT-MCSs)) or VHT-MCS (defined in 21.5 (Parameters for VHT-MCSs)) or HE-MCS (defined in 27.5 (Parameters for HE-MCSs)) to locate a non-HT reference rate by lookup into Table 10-10 (Non-HT reference rate).
+Use the modulation and coding rate determined from the HT-MCS (defined in 19.5 (Parameters for HT-MCSs)) or, VHT-MCS (defined in 21.5 (Parameters for VHT-MCSs)) or, HE-MCS (defined in 27.5 (Parameters for HE-MCSs)) or EHT-MCS (defined in 36.5 (Parameters for EHT-MCSs)) (#1141) to locate a non-HT reference rate by lookup into Table 10-10 (Non-HT reference rate).
 In the case of an MCS with UEQM, the modulation of stream 1 is used.

 The non-HT basic rate is the highest rate in the BSSBasicRateSet that is less than or equal to this non-HT reference rate.

-NOTE 1—The selection of a non-HT basic rate for the frame sent in response to an HE PPDU is not influenced by DCM encoding in the HE PPDU.
+NOTE 1—The selection of a non-HT basic rate for the frame sent in response to an HE/EHT PPDU is not influenced by DCM encoding in the HE/EHT PPDU. (#1141)

 NOTE 2—In a TVWS band, the non-HT reference rate is scaled as described in 22.2.4.